 The coronavirus pandemic has plunged the world into a global health crisis.
 The main solution implemented by governments around the world to preserve health was containment.
 This policy forced a lifestyle change and influenced global consumption patterns.
-Our usual habits have been shaken up and companies have adapted their offers to survive.
+Our usual habits have been shaken up, and businesses have had to adapt their offering to stay relevant.

 “This storm will pass.
 But the choices we make now could change our lives for years to come” said Yuval Noah Harari, who analyzes the aftermath of Covid-19 for the Financial Times.
 He explains the before and after of this epidemic and how our future will evolve, with a focus on the increasingly significant use of digital technology.

 So, how will consumer behavior unfold in the post-COVID period?
 Has our way of consumption already changed?
 Is the digital experience now more important than the physical?

 One thing is for sure is that consumer behavior has changed indefinitely and there is no turning back the clock.
 Businesses will need to adapt in order to survive.
 Let’s analyze and predict the future behavior of consumers after this global health crisis:

 The explosion of online shopping